5T33Z0/Clover-Crate/Quirks/README.md

 `ProvideConsoleGop` is another a OpenCore Quirk which has been implemented into Clover.
 Until r5128, it resided in the `Quirks` section as `ProvideConsoleGopEnable`.
 Since then it has been been relocated to the `GUI` section because it's related to the User Interface.
 To find out if you need it or not, check the OpenCore install Guide, specifically the `UEFI > Output` section. **Hint**: it's always enabled.

 ### ResizeAppleGPUBars
 `ResizeAppleGpuBars` Quirk is the latest Quirk added to Clover in r5142.
 You need to manually copy it from the sample-config.plist to your config since it's not implemeted in Clover Configurator yet.

-This quirk limits the GPU PCI BAR sizes for macOS up to the specified value or lower if it is unsupported.
-When the bit of Capabilities Set, it indicates that the Function supports operating with the BAR sized to (2^Bit) MB.
+It limits the GPU PCI BAR sizes for macOS up to the specified value or lower if it is unsupported.
+When the bit of Capabilities Set, it indicates that the Function supports operating with the BAR sized to (2^Bit) MB. `ResizeGpuBars` must be an integer value between `-1` to `19`.

 :warning: **WARNING**:
 > Do not set `ResizeAppleGpuBars` to anything but `0` if you have resize bar enabled in BIOS. `9` and `10` will cause sleep wake crashes, and 8 will cause excessive memory usage on some GPUs without any useful benefit.
 It shall always be `0`.
 It does not matter which GPU you have, they all support this feature since early 2010s, just give no performance gain.